Highlights from the 2020 CHDI HD Therapeutics Conference are now here! This year’s Postcard covers HTT-lowering therapeutics, including an

 - Clinical research in HD should be part of the clinic’s activities.

-An Approved Supervisor will be an individual who is a leader in the development of a HD program, active in both clinical care of, and clinical research into, HD and providing a strong training environment.
-The HD program should be one in which the collaboration of the agencies and disciplines necessary for care of and research into HD is well-established.
-Other training locations may be considered by the Advisory Council.
+An appropriate Supervisor will be an individual who is active in both clinical care of, and clinical research into, HD and providing a strong training environment.

 The foremost consideration in evaluation of the Fellowship applications is clinical excellence; however there are a variety of specific criteria that may be considered in the review process.
 Each of the points listed below will be addressed and considered in assigning the overall score, weighting them as appropriate for each application.
 Note that the application does not need to be strong in all categories to be judged likely to have a major clinical or social impact and thus deserve a high priority score.
 Clinical training is the largest component of this hands-on program (at least 80 per cent) but could include an element of research.
 However, this application will be evaluated solely on the clinical component.